TonyPhan0505/CYH_REACH/README.md

 4. Warning: The project takes up approximately 56.3 MB.

 5. The program is tested on a Mac machine.
 It has not been tested on other operating systems due to the constraints of time.

+6. This project was completed by: Phan Huy Binh.